ceres-solver/ceres-solver/docs/source/modeling.rst

    The function must write the computed value in the last argument (the only non-``const`` one) and return true to indicate success.
-   Please see :class:`CostFunction` for details on how the return value may be used to impose simple constraints on the parameter block.

    For example, consider a scalar error :math:`e = k - x^\top y`,
    where both :math:`x` and :math:`y` are two-dimensional vector